17 min read

 CN has already made big investments to improve its freight capabilities during its recent ownership transition.
 Among them is an ongoing modernization program covering thousands of locomotives and wagons.
 But with CP having no plans to introduce its new rolling stock until at least 2024, this remains the only way CN will be able to keep competing with its larger counterpart.

 That means the biggest game-changer will come from the railroads themselves.
-They need to commit to purchasing a certain amount of trains every year and stick to it, even as technology changes.
+They must commit to purchasing a certain number of trains every year and stick to it, even as technology changes.

 In 2016, more than 26 million railway cars were used across Canada.
 At the end of 2017, that number had grown to more than 28 million — representing the highest activity level in decades.
 “The railways must continue to invest in new technologies and equipment to meet growing demand,” said Marc Laviolette, president of Railway Association of Canada.
 “We can expect railways to increase purchases of locomotive power and new electric vehicle fleets, including freight-hauling locomotives.”